Courtney White

 On my sixth birthday, we moved to Phoenix, AZ, so my father could begin work as Director of Neurology for the recently founded Barrow Neurological Institute – a job he held for the rest of his life.
 In 1970, we moved to a house on five acres in Paradise Valley where I discovered the desert.
 My parents became involved with Morgan horses.
 I traveled with them to shows in the region and we rented a dilapidated stable in the desert called Powderhorn where I learned to ride and explore.

 In 1983, I moved to Los Angeles to enroll in graduate school at UCLA in filmmaking.
 Gen joined me in 1985, enrolling in UCLA’s archaeology program.
 We moved into a tiny apartment in West Hollywood.
 I dropped out of school before completing my MFA and took a job in the main library on campus where I began reading books in earnest again, searching for a purpose.
-In the summer of 1988, I joined Gen on the Bandelier Survey in New Mexico as a photographer.
+I bought a medium-format camera and in 1988 I joined Gen on the Bandelier Survey in New Mexico as a photographer.
 In 1990, I embarked on a photography project that took me around the American West.

 In 1991, we moved to Santa Fe, NM, so Gen could accept a full-time job with the National Park Service.
 I took temporary work at Pecos National Historical Park.
 On May 23, 1992, Gen and I were married in a lovely ceremony at a friend’s house in front of many friends and family.
 We honeymooned in the Yucatan, visiting Mayan ruins.

-Standing on the Rialto Bridge in Venice on my 50th birthday, I decided to focus on writing for the rest of my life – books, specifically.
+Standing on the Rialto Bridge in Venice on my 50th birthday, I decided to focus on writing books for the rest of my life.
 Grass, Soil, Hope was published in 2014, followed by The Age of Consequences and 2% Solutions for the Planet.
+In 2016, I left Quivira to write full-time, eventually co-authoring four books on regenerative agriculture and climate solutions as well as writing two novels, including a murder mystery.

-In 2016, I left Quivira to write full-time.
-I co-authored four books and wrote two novels, including a murder mystery.
 In the fall of 2017, Sterling and Olivia left home for college – Reed for him, Hampshire College for her.
 In 2019, Gen and I squeezed in a trip to Prague and Berlin to see Olivia during her semester abroad before the Covid pandemic confined us to Santa Fe.
+Gen endured open heart surgery in the summer of 2021.
+On October 4th, 2022, she died peacefully at home.
+I held her hand.